Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This big-screen TV panel is an all-around workhorse.
 The combo of High Dynamic Range (HDR) and Dynamic Contrast Enhancer provides crisp, vivid imagery and massive color depth with a separate refresh rate for technology-smooth game flow and response time.
 Our only knock is its limited brightness, with light output reaching roughly 360 nits, compared to pricer monitors routinely hitting 600 nits, so we don’t recommend using it in bright rooms.

-Because this is an older model, it does not run the Android TV platform, but Sony’s own proprietary user interface.
+This model runs the Google TV platform, but Sony’s own proprietary user interface.
 It decently transitions between menu items.
 Three HDMI ports and a single USB port are more than enough to connect a larger household or office’s external devices.

 Award: Best for Gaming